Dank-Gamer/Public-Data/README.md

-# Public-Data
+# Dank Gamer Public Data
-The public data of Dank Gamer
+This repo contains the public data of [Dank Gamer](https://dsc.gg/dankgamer) , like the bot's commands or something else that is allowed to be publicly viewed.